Department of Consumer Affairs, Board of Occupational Therapy

 Q. How do I go about changing my name due to marriage/divorce/court decree?

-A. The Board must receive a Name Change Request in writing, along with a copy of your marriage license, divorce papers, or court decree, along with a check or money order in the amount of $15 made payable to CBOT.
-The $15 fee covers the cost of issuing a replacement pocket license.
-If you do not wish to receive a new pocket license, you do not need to send $15.
+A. The Board must receive a completed Name Change Request form, along with a copy of the marriage license, divorce papers, or court decree.
+If you wish to receive a new pocket license, you must also submit a Request for Duplicate License form, along with your current pocket license and send a check or money order in the amount of $25 made payable to CBOT.

 Q. Where can I go to get my fingerprints done?
 Is there a number to find a Live Scan site?